Meet a silversmith inspired by the natural architecture of Santa Fe.

-Lawrence Baca is a jeweler from Santa Fe, New Mexico, and he is featured on this week's episode of Beyond the Gallery.
+Lawrence Baca is a jeweler from Santa Fe, New Mexico.
 He draws inspiration from the landscape and the natural, handmade architecture of Santa Fe.

 This episode of Beyond the Gallery is brought to you by the Great Southwest, located in Colorado Springs, Colorado.
 Great Southwest offers jewelry, arts and furniture, classic to contemporary.
 Learn more about Lawrence Baca and view some of his work at www.greatsouthwestart.com.